Manikandan-Mannai/databrain-frontend/README.md

 ### 1. **Data Source Upload (CSV)**
 Instead of overcomplicating with multiple sources, I focused on a clean **CSV upload flow** that instantly parses and stores dataset metadata in Redux for reusability across Query Builder and Chart Builder.
-I used Papaparse for large CSV handling (1000+ rows) with chunked parsing to keep the UI responsive.

-**PS:** Handled large CSVs efficiently with async parsing + React Suspense to prevent blocking UI threads.
+**PS:** Handled large CSVs efficiently with async parsing + React Suspense to prevent blocking UI threads by Paginayion.

 ---

 ### 2. **Query Builder**
-Built a fully interactive UI that lets users select **dimensions, metrics, filters, and aggregations (SUM, AVG, COUNT, etc.)** visually — no raw SQL.
+Built a fully interactive UI that lets users select **dimensions, metrics, filters, and aggregations (SUM, AVG, COUNT, etc.)** visually, no raw SQL.
 The state is fully typed and managed via Redux Toolkit slices to keep it predictable and easily extensible.

-**PS:** Implemented “instant preview” — query results auto-refresh when parameters change, helping non-technical users see results live.
+**PS:** Implemented “instant preview” query results auto-refresh when parameters change, helping non-technical users see results live.

 ---

 ### 3. **Chart Builder**
-Integrated **ApexCharts** and **Chart.js** for flexible chart types — Bar, Line, and Pie.
+Integrated **ApexCharts** and **Chart.js** for flexible chart types Bar, Line, and Pie.
 Charts update automatically when query data changes and preserve configuration state even after navigation.

-**PS:** Implemented a reusable `<ChartBuilder />` that unifies data mapping logic and supports dark/light theme out of the box.
+**PS:** Implemented a reusable `<ChartBuilder />` that unifies data mapping logic

 ---